 - You will get extreme flexibility in your solution.
 By using pre-existing microservices on different functionalities, your time to implement the changes will be reduced dramatically.
 You see something interesting today, you can implement that solution tomorrow, without being locked to your main solution, or depending on your supplier’s internal roadmaps.

 - You can optimize customer experience without facing the risk of disrupting the entire digital commerce solution.
-Changes and optimization of the frontend functionality can be done with keeping your commerce functionality intact.
+Changes and optimization of the frontend functionality can be done while keeping your commerce functionality intact.

 Do you want to discuss the best approach to software choices for your brand in the face of digital transformation?
 Schedule a meeting with one of our experts here.